pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/pcoorview.md

 * The user can view all completed tasks and again, download an individual file or download multiple files at once.

 **My Learners**
 The My Learners tab will allow faculty to access a variety of information for learners associated with them.
-This list of available options will vary depending on which modules are in use in Entrada but could include CBME Dashboard, Assessments, and Log Book.
+This list of available options will vary depending on which modules are in use in Elentra but could include CBME Dashboard, Assessments, and Log Book.

 * Download a list of all learners associated with a faculty by clicking 'Download Enrolment'.
 A pdf title "learners-for-*faculty-name*" will download and list all learners, including their primary email and learner level.
 * Search for an individual by beginning to type his/her name in the search learners area; the learner cards displayed will automatically display to reflect the searched name.